trixi-framework/TrixiBottomTopography.jl/docs/src/function.md

 This defines the cubic B-spline interpolation function with not-a-knot end condition and smoothing with respect to variable `x` from the previously created `spline_struct`.
-If we want to visualize the interpolation function with 100 interpolation points, we define:
+If we want to visualize the interpolation function with 100 interpolation points, we define the following:
 ```julia
 # Define interpolation points
 n = 100